 Costco - North Lakes & Bundamba

 If you are looking for bulk groceries in Brisbane then Costco is an absolute Mecca for those looking to save a few bucks by buying large quantities.
 You need to become a member to shop there but you will find aisle after aisle of goods for your family.
 Chemist items, cleaning items, pantry stuff right through to enough frozen items to see you through the year.
 They have a deli section as well as a bakery section.

 In the middle of the store you’ll find a wide variety of items that might surprise you!
-Toys, clothes, shoes, homewares, cubby houses – American stores even stock coffins!
+Toys, clothes, shoes, homewares, cubby houses – some stores even stock coffins!
 There are electronic goods, watches, jewellery – you name it, it’s at Costco.
-Find out more about the North Lakes store here and the Bundamba store here.